JMaggie/CX4640-Final-Project/README.md

 This is a simple and straightforward method where the derivative at the current time step is used to estimate the value at the next time step.

+Euler's method is an s-step method, which is convergent.

+A psuedocode is given

+...
+function eulerMethod(f, h, t0, y0, N):
+    // Parameters:
+    //   f: The function representing the derivative dy/dt in the ODE
+    //   h: The time step size
+    //   t0: Initial time
+    //   y0: Initial value of the dependent variable y(t0)
+    //   N: Number of steps

+    // Initialize arrays to store results
+    initialize arrays t and y with size N+1

+    // Set initial values
+    t[0] = t0
+    y[0] = y0

+    // Euler's method iteration
+    for i from 1 to N:
+        // Update time and compute the next value using the derivative t[i] = t[i-1] + h
+        y[i] = y[i-1] + h * f(t[i-1], y[i-1])

+    // Return the results
+    return t, y
+...

 ### Stability
 Euler's method is only conditionally stable.
 To be stable, the step size has to be very small.